bespinian/serverless-workshop/README.md

 Last but not least, you will of course also need access to AWS.
 You have received an AWS Account ID, an IAM user name and a password from the trainers.
 Navigate to <https://console.aws.amazon.com/>, choose "IAM user", and enter the Account ID and then your credentials.
 This logs you into the console.
 From there you should be able to reach the service `Lambda`.

-### Optional: Install the AWS CLI

-#### Installation

-If you want to also work on some of the optional extra topics of this course, you need to install the AWS CLI on your machine.
-Follow the [AWS CLI installation instructions](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and choose the installation method best suited for your operating system.

-#### Authentication

-In order to authenticate your CLI you first need to create an access key by performing the following steps:

-1. Log in to the AWS Console with your credentials
-1. Click on your name in the top right of the screen
-1. Click `My Security Credentials` in the dropdown
-1. Click `Create Access Key` under `Access keys for CLI, SDK, & API access`

-   Then, you need to configure your CLI with access key ID and the secret access key.

-1. Type `aws configure` in your terminal
-1. Copy your access key ID and the secret access key from the web console and paste them at the prompts
-1. Choose `eu-central-1` as the default region name
-1. Test the connection by typing `aws sts get-caller-identity` in your terminal.
-You should see some basic information about your user.

-### Optional: Install Terraform

-Some optional extra topics also require Terraform, which you need to install on your machine.
-Follow the [Terraform installation instructions](https://learn.hashicorp.com/tutorials/terraform/install-cli) and choose the installation method best suited for your operating system.

 ## Level 0 - This is easy!

 In this level, you will learn how to create a first simple function in AWS Lambda.
 You will also learn how to pass configuration parameters into a function using environment variables.
 Furthermore, you will see that AWS has a very strict, deny-by-default permission scheme.